 This information has been updated from an article written for Otherways magazine by a home educating lawyer in 2006 when registration became a legal requirement in Victoria.
-Note that a penalty unit is $155.46 (2016/17) and increases annually.

 - The law requires it.
 It is a serious thing to break the law.

 - Victorian home education law remains among the least restrictive regimes in Australia.

 - Registration is straight forward.

 - The regulations and processes are not intrusive.